 Discover Sri Lanka’s Hidden Locations

-Sri Lanka, the Pearl of the Indian Ocean, is a treasure trove of adventure.
+The Pearl of the Indian Ocean is a treasure trove of adventure.
 The small island offers a myriad of activities in different unique regions around the country, making it the ideal destination for a group holiday with your friends because you’ll find an activity/place to please anyone.
-To make the best out of your holiday, avoid crowded places as they can be quite over-commercialized and not as fun, especially if you’re looking for quiet, serene locations.
-Use this blog as a guide to travel through the hidden locations of Sri Lanka.
+Whether its a friend’s reunion or a quick getaway, escape the crowded touristy destinations and head towards the hidden locations of Sri Lanka instead.
+Follow this quick guide on some of the best off-the-beaten path spots on the island.

-Situated on the north-west coast of Sri Lanka, Mannar is your one-stop destination for a dose of history, culture and seaside chilling.
-Unlike south coast beach towns, Mannar is more peaceful and quieter and is great to spend a day or two before wandering further north.
+Situated on the north-west coast of Sri Lanka, Mannar is your one-stop destination for a dose of history, culture and seaside relaxing.
+Unlike south coast beach towns, this town is more peaceful and quieter and acts as a great stop-over before travelling to the north.
 The town is located on an offshore island, Mannar Island, connected to the mainland by a causeway.
 It is also in Mannar that the legendary Adam’s Bridge- also known as Rama Setu- is said to be located.
-This bridge is mentioned in the epic Ramayana, which states that there was a bridge made from limestones which connected India and Sri Lanka.
+This bridge is also featured in the epic Ramayana, which states that there was a bridge made from limestones connecting India to Sri Lanka.

 Things to do in Mannar: